CarlRaymond/jquery.cardswipe/README.md

 When the scanned data does not match your expected format, your parser should return null.
 This will cause the plugin to invoke the error callback you have defined, if any.

+The plugin can be configured to try several different parsers in sequence, so that your application can recognize differnt cards and act accordingly.

+The code example below is for the sample data format above.
+Your cards of course will be different.
+Scan several examples into a plain text editor to see how the data is encoded.

 # Sample Page